Are you interested to learn the winning home swap strategy we use to travel the world and stay months on end in stunning

 Also, in our LoveHomeSwap profile, we state we only consider exchanges of 6 weeks or more – although that doesn’t stop people asking to stay a few days for Wimbledon, say.
-Or who wanted to swap in Australia for a week when the Rugby World Cup was on – it only takes a day to fly there and another to return!!!
+Or who want to swap in Australia for a week when the Rugby World Cup was on – it only takes a day to fly there and another to return!!!

 Internet Speed

 We’re starting to be more relaxed about internet speed, but as we work online, we message our prospective exchange partners to let them know about our internet priorities.

-We usually ask them to check their internet speed on http://speedtest.net and have them tell us the upload and the download speed.
+We usually ask them to check their internet speed on speedtest and have them tell us the upload and the download speed.
 That site is a mine-field of ads, so we caution people to only click the ‘GO’ button and nothing else!

 It’s the upload speed that’s important to us when it comes to running webinars and uploading videos to Youtube.
 An upload speed of 2 is the absolute minimum we can ‘survive on!

-You can also use speedtest.net check your internet speed on your mobile phone too.
+You can also use speedtest.net to check your internet speed on your mobile phone too.

 Speak To Co-Exchangers Online

-Finally, after checking dates, location, internet, suitability etc etc we arrange to speak to people via video on Skype, make sure we're a good fit for each other.
+Finally, after checking dates, location, internet, suitability etc we arrange to speak to people via video on Skype or Zoom, make sure we're a good fit for each other.
 We want to get a feel for them, to see they share the same values as us, to understand their travel plans – and to check they’re not crazy lol.

-We also seek assurance that they’re skyping from the property they’ve listed on LoveHomeSwap i.e.: that it looks like it does in the pictures.
+We also seek assurance that they’re calling from the property they’ve listed on LoveHomeSwap i.e.: that it looks like it does in the pictures.

 We ask if they own their home.
 The exchange we did in Cambridge, Massachusetts, was with two PhD students who landed a research project at the Bank of England – when we asked if we could redirect our mail their address a week before we flew, they said they’d need to ask their landlord!!!

 The Finer Details

-You might be messaging back and forth a bit to sort out or verify the finer details like:
+You might be messaging back and forth a bit to sort out or verify the finer points like: